 - Penile cancer: The incidence of penile cancer is extremely low, accounting for only 0.2 percent of cancers in men and 0.1 percent of cancer deaths in men in the United States.
 Other factors like hygiene, family history and sexual history are more significant.

-- Cleanliness: A thick white substance called smegma can accumulate under the foreskin and sometimes cause inflammation, but this is not common.
+- Cleanliness/hygiene: A thick white substance called smegma can accumulate under the foreskin and sometimes cause inflammation, but this is not common.

 Like any surgery, circumcision requires anesthesia and carries risks such as bleeding, infection and surgical errors.